sunshowers/jsdict/README.markdown

 Unfortunately we cannot use direct property accesses, because there's no way to distinguish between toString called because JavaScript wants to coerce our object into a string and toString read as a key.
+[Virtual Values for Language Extensions][1], if implemented in Harmony, will likely be able to solve this.

 Limitations
 -----------